 Choosing funding sources that fit the truth of your district

-Parent-teacher companies and regional education foundations in some cases offer to help fund vape detection.
-This can alleviate pressure on the general fund however introduces its own problems.
-When private contributions underwrite safety equipment in some buildings and not others, equity questions occur rapidly.
-A defensible technique is to utilize such funds for pilot projects or incremental improvements, however only within a district-wide framework that establishes minimal requirements for all students.
+Parent-teacher organizations and regional education foundations often offer to help fund vape detection.
+This can ease pressure on the basic fund however introduces its own issues.
+When private contributions finance safety devices in some buildings and not others, equity questions emerge quickly.
+A defensible technique is to utilize such funds for pilot tasks or incremental improvements, however only within a district-wide framework that develops very little requirements for all students.

-One building pilot or district-wide launch?
+One structure pilot or district-wide launch?

 Aligning vape detection with policy and discipline